Looking for the best online supermarket for your grocery shopping? Compare retailers with Canstar Blue’s customer review and ratings.

 Consumers have every right to expect great customer service, whether they’re shopping in store or online.
 When it comes to online grocery shopping, it stands to reason that most people will only feel the need to pick up the phone or send an email when something has gone wrong.
 In this area, Grocery Run and Woolworths both rated five stars, with Coles scoring four stars and Aussie Farmers Direct three stars.

 This review provides a guide to the online grocery shopping experiences of more than 1,500 Aussies.
 While we have rated four of the biggest operators, it’s important to remember that there are others available.
 And as online competition increases, it’s worth shopping around to find the best deals.

 Canstar Blue commissioned Colmar Brunton to survey 6,000 Australian adults across a range of categories to measure and track customer satisfaction.
 The outcomes reported are the results from customers within the survey group who have purchased groceries online in the last six months – in this case, 1,523 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Global retail giant Amazon has an exciting new way to buy groceries.
 See how it could challenge Coles and Woolies in Australia at Canstar Blue.– Read more

-The federal government has passed an agreement to reform food labels.
-But what are they are how do you read them?– Read more
+The Federal Government has passed an agreement to reform Australian Made food labels.
+Find out how the changes will effect what you buy!– Read more